opensensor/rpi5-resources/README.md

 [    4.061876] hailo 0000:03:00.0: Probing: Added board 1e60-2864, /dev/hailo0
 ```

-# HailoRT Installation
+#b# HailoRT Installation

-Using HailoRT with other Linux distributions is possible via source compilation.
-On Ubuntu, it is even sometimes useful to compile from sources, for example in order to keep ABI integrity.
+Using Hailo Runtime with other Linux distributions is possible via source compilation.
 HailoRT sources can be cloned from GitHub using:

 ```console
  git clone https://github.com/hailo-ai/hailort.git